DOI-ONRR/blog-nrrd/src/pages/four-part-hybrid-testing/index.md

 2. the screen reader was accurately identifying and reading the left-hand navigation menu, and
 3. the screen reader was identifying the headings and you can use the “H” key to navigate through the headings.

 After this second round of testing, we let Sam know these issues were fixed.
 We set up another meeting with him to confirm.
 Sam tested the site again and was happy with its usability.
-He said we could consider the site accessible, since he was able to navigate the website easily using the screen reader.

 ![Screen capture showing the NVDA elements list.
 After the developer fix, the headings are now indicated and listed.](./fpht_6.png)